 Where to stay

-If you want to stay close to key attractions and places for having a good time, look for hotels north or west of the Luiz I bridge within a one-kilometer radius.
+If you want to stay close to key attractions, look for hotels north or west of the Luís I bridge within a one-kilometer radius.

 The neighborhood around the cathedral (Sé do Porto) close to the bridge and the promenade constitute the oldest part of Porto.
 This area with its tiny alleys and ragged buildings divides opinion sharply.
 While some feel that Porto is at its most original there, many would rather stay in more modern areas north of the older district.
 One such example is Bolhão that also contains the main shopping street Rua de Santa Catarina.
 As a general rule, areas south of the São Bento train station until the river belong to the oldest Porto.
 This area is known as Ribeira.